SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 By clicking on a device in a device list, detailed information on the device is displayed.
 What is actually shown depends on the device and your configuration of the user interface.
 For example, if a device has not sent any measurements yet, there will be no "Measurement" tab.
 Similar, if a device permits certain operations, these operations will be visible in the "Control" tab.

 At the top of the device details display, the name of the device is shown.
-Below the name, a list of breadcrumbs are displayed.
+Below the name, a list of breadcrumbs is displayed.
 If the device is part of an asset hierarchy (such as a group), you can use the breadcrumbs to easily navigate up that hierarchy.
 Since devices can be contained in multiple hierarchies, several rows of breadcrumbs may be shown.

-To the right of the name, a cog wheel is shown.
-Clicking on the cog wheel displays a drop-down menu with further actions that you can carry out, such as creating a dashboard for the device.
+To the right of the name, a cogwheel is shown.
+Clicking on the cogwheel displays a drop-down menu with further actions that you can carry out, such as creating a dashboard for the device.

 ![Device details](/guides/users-guide/devicedetails.png)